yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

 ### 3.2 Three Roles

-There are three core roles in the Scrum Team.
+There are three core roles in the Scrum Team,

+* Product Owner
+* Scrum Mater
+* Dev Team

 These core roles are ideally colocated to deliver potentially shippable Product Increments.
 Below mindmap tries to show how these 3 roles deliver their work in Scrum framework.

 <pre class="km-container-2" minder-data-type="markdown" style="height: 700px">